 For someone just beginning to read poetry, do you have any recommendations on where they should start?

 My advice is to read, read, read poems, there are so many avenues online which is great because it means you can read widely, within that you can find your own voice.
 Also check out poetry organisations near where you live and take part in the programmes they have to offer.
 It’s a great way to improve your craft but also meet a community of fellow writers.

-Across the neighbourhood of St James’s & Regent Street we’re getting ready to slowly reopen our doors and welcome visitors back to your neighbourhood, but in the meantime, we invite you to join Theresa in reminiscing about what makes the centre of London so special.
+We invite you to join Theresa in enjoying what makes the centre of London so special.
 Read her poem Flagship of Buzz here.